openlab-vn-ua/NNJS/README.md

 ```

 ## Cousin C++ project: NNCPP
-There is a NN engine implemenation on c++ with (almost) the same API:
+There is a NN engine implementation on c++ with (almost) the same API:
 https://github.com/openlab-vn-ua/NNCPP

 ## Useful links (and thanks to!)